Quick Start¶

 VM ID: 0 is in state: running.

-You have to wait untill your infrastructure is the state configured.
+You will have to wait until your infrastructure is in the configured state.
 In the meanwhile you can get the output of the contextualization process to follow the status:

 Msg Contextualizator: